 So with the height requirements sorted out, the next thing to consider is whether you have space for one of these rowing machines in your apartment/home.
 The actual floor space required is quite hefty.
 9 ft x 4 ft in width is the smallest amount of floor space I would allocate to the Model D. This is because it is 8 ft x 2 ft when assembled.

 Save Money On Assembly

 Speaking of assembly, do it yourself.
 Don’t waste money on paying someone to assemble it for you.
 The only tool needed is a special screwdriver which is actually included.
 All you need to assemble is the leg/stand.
 The rest is very simple and straightforward.
 So save the $50-$100 on assembly.
-Best part is you an stand this rower up like you see at the Gym to keep floor space open when not in use.
+The best part is you can stand this rower up like you see at the Gym to keep floor space open when not in use.